 Which Niche had the Most Bloggers Making $2000+ Per Month?

-One of the questions I get asked a lot by new bloggers and bloggers about to launch their second blog is..
+One of the questions I get asked a lot by new bloggers and those about to launch their second blog is…

-Here is the percentage breakdown of bloggers, by niche, that were making above $2000 per month.
+Here is the percentage breakdown of bloggers, by niche, that my research found were making above $2K per month.

-The statistics in this graph shows us the easiest path to the $2000 per month tipping point.
-The top three… personal finance, marketing, and food blogs made up 62% of the bloggers in this study that were making $2,000+ in monthly income.
+The statistics in this graph show us the easiest path to the $2K per month tipping point.
+The top three—personal finance, marketing, and food blogs—made up 62% of the bloggers in this study who were making $2K+ monthly.

-This is first component of a two component Venn diagram like equation.
+This is the first component of a two-component Venn diagram-like equation.
 The second component of this equation is the median income of each blogging niche.